S.U.R.’s Portfolio

 For All That is Roots, Fabrics, and Fluids

-Master Thesis project, 2025
+Master of Arts Thesis project, 2025

 Research supported by T-REX, Textile Recycling Excellence

-Exhibited at Aalto University Fashion/Textile Näyttely25 exhibition.
+Exhibited at Aalto University Fashion/Textile Näyttely25 exhibition

 The project became not only an exploration of how garments can be transformed through embodied processes, but also a personal contemplation of own concerns and intimacies: landscape erosion and displacement; images of water; a desire for softness and affection; an admiration for the traces of handwork; a revaluation of what emerges as opposed to what is new.
-The process acted as a meditation on what endures, what’s precious, what’s untainted, and what’s given value and time, reflecting critically and poetically on how engaging with what is at hands can offer modes of resistance, introspection, and reparation.
+It acted as a meditation on what endures, what’s precious, and what’s given value and time, reflecting critically and poetically on how engaging with what is at hands can offer modes of resistance, introspection, and reparation.

 Credits: Photography: Sofia Kulianu, Kristian Presnal.
 Model: Viivi Nguyen.
 Make-up & hair: Amy Gelera.
 Aalto University Näyttely25. / Photography: Aino Ahola.
 Models: Zainab Arowolo, Ella Lund.
 Make-up & hair: Kaisa Laitala.
 Assistant: Thekla Weißkopf. / Exhibition photography: Francisco Gonzalez Camacho.
 Creative Direction Näyttely25: Maarit Salolainen, Julia Valle. / Supported by T-REX, Textile Recycling Excellence.
 Second-hand clothing donated by UFF.